Overview of a Salpingectomy Procedure

 What are the possible complications and side effects associated with a salpingectomy?

 As with any medical procedure, there is a risk of complications during and after your surgery.
-General risks and salpingectomy side effects are similar to many other surgical procedures and include abnormal bleeding, infection and blood clots.
-Another risk is injury to nearby organs such as the ovaries, uterus, bladder or intestines.
-Adverse reactions to anesthesia are also possible both during and after surgery.
+General risks and salpingectomy side effects are similar to many other surgical procedures and include the following:

 Additionally, blood flow to 1 or both ovaries (depending on whether 1 or both tubes are removed) can be diminished.
-This obstruction may prevent the ovaries from adequately delivering the hormones they produce which can lead to early-onset menopause.
+This obstruction may prevent the ovaries from adequately delivering the hormones they produce, which can lead to early-onset menopause.

 What is the recovery process from a salpingectomy?